MicrosoftDocs/quantum-docs-pr/articles/quantum-WriteAQuantumProgram.md

 # Mandatory fields.
 See more on aka.ms/skyeye/meta.
 title: Write a quantum program | Microsoft Docs
 description: Learn how to write a quantum program in Q#.
 Develop a Bell  State application in Visual Studio.
-services: service-name-with-dashes-AZURE-ONLY
-keywords: Don’t add or edit keywords without consulting your SEO champ.
 author: QuantumWriter
-ms.author: MSFT-alias-person-or-DL
+ms.author: Alan.Geller@microsoft.com
-ms.date: 10/09/2017
+ms.date: 12/11/2017
-ms.topic: article-type-from-white-list
+ms.topic: article
 # Use only one of the following.
 Use ms.service for services, ms.prod for on-prem.
 Remove the # before the relevant field.
+# For Quantum products none of these categories have been defined  yet.
 # ms.service: service-name-from-white-list
-# product-name-from-white-list
+# ms.prod: product-name-from-white-list

-# Optional fields.
-Don't forget to remove # if you need a field.
-# ms.custom: can-be-multiple-comma-separated
-# ms.devlang:devlang-from-white-list
-# ms.suite:
-# ms.tgt_pltfrm:
-# ms.reviewer:
-# manager: MSFT-alias-manager-or-PM-counterpart
+# ms.technology: tech-name-from-white-list
 ---
 # Writing a Quantum Program

 ## What You'll Learn